Last updated: 28th Jan, 2019

 Whether your friend is telling you about their dating dilemmas or you’re asking people how they got into their line of work, stories help us become better listeners and make stronger connections.

-People are curious and nosey… Which is why storytelling in content marketing so well.
+People are curious and nosey by nature–which is why storytelling in content marketing so well.